agello/techlab/labs/10_persistent_storage.md

 # Lab 10: Persistent Storage and use for database

-Per se, data in a pod is not persistent, which is also the case in our example.
+Data in a pod is not persistent, which is also the case in our example.
 If, for example, our MySQL pod disappears because of a change to the image, the existing data in the new pod will no longer exist.
 To prevent this, we are now attaching persistent storage to our MySQL pod.

 ## Task: LAB10.1: